nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 <br><br>
 Once the `WorkoutCommand` object is created, the `WorkoutCommand#execute()` method is called.
-Depending on the type of command action, this method will call different operations from the `WorkoutList` class.
-For instance, if the command action is `/create`, this method will call the appropriate method, in this case, `WorkoutList#createAndAddWorkout(userArgument)`.
+Depending on the type of command action, this method will call the appropriate operations from the `WorkoutList` class.
+For instance, if the command action is `/create`, the `WorkoutCommand#execute()` method will call `WorkoutList#createAndAddWorkout(userArgument)` to create a new workout in the application.
+To view the details of the `WorkoutCommand#execute()`, click [here](https://github.com/AY2122S2-CS2113T-T09-2/tp/blob/master/src/main/java/commands/WorkoutCommand.java).
 <br><br>
 When all methods except the `listAllWorkout()` method is executed, the appropriate `FileManager` and `UI` classes will call the appropriate methods depending on the command action.